janosh/matbench-discovery/site/src/routes/si/+page.md

 <MetricsTableFirst10k />

 > @label:fig:metrics-table-first-10k An actual discovery campaign is unlikely to validate every single stable prediction coming from a model like we did in the [metrics table](/preprint#fig:metrics-table).
 Presumably it will rank model predictions from most to least stable and go down that list as far their time and compute budget permits.
 Assuming that increases in compute resources will allow future discovery campaigns to grow in scope, we believe 10 k model validations to be a reasonable cutoff.
 To simulate this scenario, we calculated classification and regression metrics for the 10 k test set materials predicted to be most stable by each model.<br>
 > We again show dummy performance in the bottom row.
-Note that each model is now evaluated on a different slice of the data, this is still dummy performance across the whole dataset.
+Note that each model is now evaluated on a different slice of the data, but this is still dummy performance across the whole dataset.
 CHGNet and M3GNet achieve a very impressive 83% and 80% precision, respectively.
-In concrete terms, this means in a prospective discovery campaign that sets out to validate 10 k model predictions from a search pool of 257 k crystals that are chemically dissimilar from the training set and of which 16.7 % are stable, CHGNet and M3GNet would deliver 4 stable structures for every 5 that are validated.
+In concrete terms, this means in a discovery campaign that validates 10 k model predictions from a search pool of 257 k crystals which are chemically dissimilar from the training set and of which 16.7 % are stable, CHGNet and M3GNet would deliver 4 stable structures for every 5 predictions validated.

 ## ROC Curves